tc39/notes/es7/2016-05/may-24.md

 LL: The main thing on perf is the only case it could be a perf win is tail recursive case, in all others we have to check a call is a jump to a function with a jump to callback(?) need a test at the bottom for parameter count.
 In terms of stack space, if calling out with same number or less then fine, but more will cause break, no way to change return address of caller , breaks unwinding mechanism of window.
 Rely heavily for excp handling , stack locks(?), telemetry etc.

-SG: is it the windows stack unwinder?
+SYG: is it the windows stack unwinder?
 The stack that is outside the scope of JS?

 LL: Yes, windows stack walker, we follow the ABI for telemetry, the windows stack walker.
 There's also downsides in code size, because we don't know # parameters, we have to handle this every time there's a tail call.